-'''

-@sys$update:vmsinstal HSM032 DKA100:[PRAS.HSMKITV32]

-OpenVMS VAX Software Product Installation Procedure V7.1

-It is 05-APR-2001 at 03:46.

-Enter a question mark (?) at any time for help.

-%VMSINSTAL-W-NOTSYSTEM, You are not logged in to the SYSTEM account.

-%VMSINSTAL-W-ACTIVE, The following processes are still active:

-DECW$TE_0119

-Do you want to continue anyway [NO]? yes

-Are you satisfied with the backup of your system disk [YES]?

-The following products will be processed:

-HSMA V3.2

-Beginning installation of HSMA V3.2 at 03:46

-\Mathcal{NSTAL-I-RESTORE} , Restoring product save set A \dots

-%VMSINSTAL-I-RELMOVED, Product's release notes have been moved to SYS$HELP.
+''' @sys$update:vmsinstal HSMA032 DKA100:[PRAS.HSMKITA032] OpenVMS VAX Software Product Installation Procedure V7.1 It is 10-Jul-2001 at 03:46.
+Enter a question mark (?) at any time for help. %VMSINSTAL-W-NOTSYSTEM, You are not logged in to the SYSTEM account. %VMSINSTAL-W-ACTIVE, The following processes are still active: DECW$TE_0119 Do you want to continue anyway [NO]? yes Are you satisfied with the backup of your system disk [YES]?
+The following products will be processed: HSMA V3.2A Beginning installation of HSMA V3.2A at 03:46 \Mathbb{NMSINSTAL-I-RESTORE}\mbox{, Restoring product save set A}\mbox{ ...} %VMSINSTAL-I-RELMOVED, Product's release notes have been moved to SYS$HELP.

 Hierarchical Storage Management (HSM)

-for OpenVMS V3.2 Installation
+for OpenVMS V3.2A Installation

 Copyright(c) Compaq Computer Corporation 2001.

 '''

-\ All Rights Reserved.
-Unpublished rights reserved under the \

-\ copyright laws of the United States. \
+All Rights Reserved.
+Unpublished rights reserved under the copyright laws of the United States.
 Do you want to purge files replaced by this installation [YES]?
 Do you want to run the IVP after the installation [YES]?

-\\\ HSM License \\\

-Correct installation and operation of this software requires that one of the following Product Authorization Keys (PAKs) reflecting your software license be present on this system:

-HSM-SERVER

-HSM-USER

-\\\ HSM License \\\

-Correct installation and operation of this software requires that one of the following Product Authorization Keys (PAKs) reflecting your software license be present on this system:
+HSM License Correct installation and operation of this software requires that one of the following Product Authorization Keys (PAKs) reflecting your software license be present on this system: HSM-SERVER HSM-USER HSM License Correct installation and operation of this software requires that one of the following Product Authorization Keys (PAKs) reflecting your license be present on this system: HSM-SERVER HSM-USER Does this product have an authorization key registered and loaded [YES]?
+HSM Mode With this version, HSM can operate in one of two possible modes: BASIC - The standalone HSM product which supports a limited number of nearline and offline devices.

-HSM-SERVER

-HSM-USER

-\ Does this product have an authorization key registered and loaded [YES]?

-\\\ HSM Mode \\\

-With this version, HSM can operate in one of two possible modes:

-${\tt BASIC}$ - The standalone ${\tt HSM}$ product which supports a limited number of nearline and offline devices.

 PLUS - The integrated HSM product, integrated with Media and Device Management Services (MDMS) which supports an expanded number of nearline and offline devices.
 NOTE: MDMS or SLS V2.8A or newer must be installed before installing HSM PLUS mode.
-Also, once files are shelved in PLUS mode, you may \not\ change back to BASIC mode.
+Also, once files are shelved in PLUS mode, you may not change back to BASIC mode.
 Enter BASIC or PLUS to select the mode in which you want HSM to operate.

-\ Enter the mode to install [PLUS]:

-%HSMA-I-MODE, Installing HSM V3.2 PLUS mode
+Enter the mode to install [PLUS]: %HSMA-I-MODE, Installing HSM V3.2A PLUS mode %VMSINSTAL-I-ACCOUNT, This installation updates an ACCOUNT named HSM\$SERVER. %UAF-I-MDFYMSG, user record(s) updated